 The Mediterranean tree known as bay laurel, or Laurus noblilis, is the original bay that you call sweet bay, bay laurel, or Grecian laurel.
-This is the one you are looking for to scent your stews, soups and other culinary creations.
+This is the one you are looking for to scent your stews, soups, and other culinary creations.
 Are there other bay tree varieties?
 If so, are other bay tree types edible?
 There are actually several different kinds of bay tree.
 Read on to find out about other types of bay and additional bay tree information.

 Bay Tree Information

 In Florida, there are several types of bay, but they are not of the same genus as L. nobilis.
 They do, however, look remarkably similar with their large, elliptical, evergreen leaves.
 They also grow in overlapping habitats leading to confusion.
-These different kinds of bay tree are bay in name only, such as red bay, loblolly bay and swamp bay.
+These different kinds of bay tree are bay in name only, such as red bay, loblolly bay, and swamp bay.

 Luckily, they have certain features that make them identifiable.
 For instance, Magnolia grandiflora, which is known as southern magnolia or bull bay, and Persea borbonia, known as red bay, are found in uplands.
 Others, like Gordonia lasianthus, or loblolly bay, and Magnolia virginiana (sweetbay) are commonly found in wetlands.
-M. virginiana and P. borbonia also have bluish-grey lower leaf surfaces while the others do not.
+M. virginiana and P. borbonia also have bluish gray lower leaf surfaces while the others do not.
 Again, none of these are to be confused with L. nobilis.

 Other Bay Tree Varieties